Mercy rule: Boxing

 In amateur boxing, from 1992 until 2013 (when the computer scoring system was abandoned and replaced by the 10-point must system), when if a boxer trails by more than 20 points, the referee stops the fight and the boxer that is leading automatically wins; bouts which end this way may be noted as "RSC" (referee stopped contest) with notations for an outclassed opponent (RSCO) or outscored opponent (RSCOS).
 It would not be declared injury (RSCI) or head injury (RSCH).

 While a boxer who loses on the mercy rule is scored RSCO and would be similar to a technical knockout in professional boxing, it is not scored a loss by knockout, and the mandatory suspension for losing on a knockout did not apply for an Outclassed loss.

 Curling

-In curling, the losing team can concede at any time, except for international competitions, where they need to wait until the completion of the 6th end to do so (and 8th end in play-off games).
+In curling, the losing team can concede at any time, except for international competitions, where they must wait until the sixth end is completed to do so (and eighth end in play-off games).

 In curling conducted by Special Olympics Canada, games end if 6 ends have passed and one team leads by 10 points.